raphaelmonte/SinkMVC/README.md

 # Node Broadcast

-This library is an adaptation of PureMVC to angular.
+This library is an adaptation of PureMVC using node events.
-You do not have to use all responsibilities in the ViewController anymore, adopt the concepts of PureMVC framework creating Mediators, Proxies, Commands and others patterns of your preference.
+Get better architecture in your javascript applications by creating Models, Commands, Mediators and Proxys.

 ## Getting Started